KittyGiraudel/site/_posts/2013-03-11-interview-manoela-ilic.md

 #### Why did you choose to land on Wordpress?
 Who did the development (CSS, scripts and stuff)?

-WordPress seemed like the most fitting blog engine at the time and I've been happy with it ever since.
+WordPress seemed like the most fitting blog engine at the time and I’ve been happy with it ever since.
 I love the community around it.
 All the development and implementation was done by me and Pedro.

 #### What is the biggest challenge at Codrops?